Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 ### Maps first doesn't work, then works too good

 Having a built-in map application based on OpenStreetMap is great.
 Unfortunately there is a hiccup with it connecting no longer, it just says it's 'offline'.
-The origin of the problem is that my wifi by default reports that I has 'limited' connectivity:
+The origin of the problem is that my WiFi by default reports that it has 'limited' connectivity:

     $ nmcli g
     STATE      CONNECTIVITY  WIFI-HW  WIFI     WWAN-HW  WWAN